caleblopez96/HttpClientExample/HttpClientExample/Notes.md

 HttpClient fetches JSON data from the external API.

-The JSON response is deserialized into a list of DTO objects using GetFromJsonAsync<List<UserDTO>>().
+The JSON response is deserialized into a list of DTO objects using GetFromJsonAsync<List<UserDto>>().

 The service method returns the typed DTO collection back to the caller.